NateWr/social-venues-events-calendar-pro/readme.txt

 }
 add_filter( 'svecp_services', 'my_new_network_function' );`

-If you don't want to use the FontAwesome icons, you can prevent the stylesheet from being loaded with the following code:
+If you don't want to use the Socicon font for icons, you can prevent the stylesheet from being loaded with the following code:

 `/**
  * Prevent FontAwesome stylesheet from loading